 The museum not only serves the African-American community in which it resides, but it provides a valuable resource to historians and other visitors interested in black history.
 All races and cultures have an opportunity to develop an understanding and appreciation for this rich heritage.
 Eventually, a partnership was formed with the School Board of Broward County, the City of Fort Lauderdale, the Broward County Commission, and the Black Historical Society to renovate and preserve the Old Dillard School and to develop the Cultural Center in which the Old Dillard Museum is presently housed.

 Through funding from the city, county, School Board, and the State of Florida's PECO Fund, the building was renovated.
 In February 1991, the museum was placed on the National Register of Historic Places.

 The museum's grand opening was held on April 27, 1995.
-The extraordinary story of Old Dillard Museum and its community's existence was, and continues to be, one of quiet triumph and endurance.
-It is a celebration of what has been, is and will be.
+The extraordinary story of the Old Dillard Museum and its community's existence was and continues to be, one of quiet triumph and endurance.
+It is a celebration of what has been, is, and will be.
 The journey continues!

 Old Dillard Museum's mission:

 - Facilitate collaborative relationships and actions that allow and assure sustainable resources to support successful museum programs and projects that celebrate the pride, history, and culture of the African-American community.